 Rule Group Critical Questions Project Names Are riparian processes and functions provided by Type Np Westside Type N Buffer Characteristics, Integrity, and Function (BCIF) Project buffers maintained at levels that meet FP HCP resource objectives and performance targets for shade, stream temperature, LWD recruitment, litterfall, and amphibians?
-Type N Experimental Buffer Treatment Projects (Hard Rock and Soft Rock projects); the Soft Rock project does not include amphibians or litterfall How do other buffers compare with the forest practices Type N prescriptions in meeting resource objectives?
-Type N Experimental Buffer Treatment Project in Hard Rock Lithologies (the Soft Rock project tests only the forest practices rule buffer, no alternative buffers) How do the Type N riparian prescriptions affect water quality delivered to downstream Type F/S waters?
-Type N Experimental Buffer Treatment Projects (Hard Rock and Soft Rock projects; the Soft Rock project does not include fish) What is the frequency and distribution of windthrow in forest Westside Type N Buffer Characteristics, Integrity, and Function (BCIF) Project practices buffers?
+Type N Experimental Buffer Treatment Projects (Hard Rock and Soft Rock projects); the Soft Rock project did not include amphibians or litterfall How do other buffers compare with the forest practices Type N prescriptions in meeting resource objectives?
+Type N Experimental Buffer Treatment Project in Hard Rock Lithologies (the Soft Rock project testd only the forest practices rule buffer, no alternative buffers) How do the Type N riparian prescriptions affect water quality delivered to downstream Type F/S waters?
+Type N Experimental Buffer Treatment Projects (Hard Rock and Soft Rock projects; the Soft Rock project did not include fish) What is the frequency and distribution of windthrow in forest Westside Type N Buffer Characteristics, Integrity, and Function (BCIF) Project practices buffers?
 What site and habitat conditions are associated with sites with Type N Experimental Buffer Treatment Projects (Hard Rock and Soft Rock projects) significant blowdown?
 Windthrow Frequency, Distribution, and Effects Project Are forest practices riparian prescriptions effective at protecting groundwater flow and temperature?
 No project identified Are the Type N performance targets valid and meaningful measures of success in meeting resource objectives No project identified What is the effect of buffering or not buffering spatially intermittent stream reaches in Type Np streams?
-No project identified
+Discontinuous Np Project What are the physical characteristics and functions of accumulations of instream slash through time?
+How does amphibian use of reaches with accumulations of instream slash vary through time?
+Slash in Type N Streams Project